 Whether you are hosting 2 or 20, this book has lots of ideas.
 Containing 220+ traditional Downton era recipes with a modern twist, this is a great book to create some simple or complex dishes for your Mary or Anna.
 This 448 page ebook has been updated to include both metric and imperial measurements and now includes famous Downton dishes throughout the series.
 Book sales help offset my costs in food, equipment and time to provide you new recipes on a regular basis.
 This ebook is now available for download on my site and on Amazon: Abbey Cooks Entertain: 220 recipes inspired by Downton Abbey, Seasons 1 – 5 Print Version is here.
 The good news is that the 2nd Edition is available on Amazon.
 The full book is 450 pages and will contain famous Downton recipes from Seasons 1-5.

 The Humble Horseradish

 Horseradish looks like a very large parsnip with little aroma until you cut into it.
-Although it’s most commonly sold in its grated form, horseradish can be found whole or in a powder, too.
+Although it’s most commonly sold in its grated form, horseradish can also be found whole or in powder.
 Believed to have originated in Eastern Europe and western Asia, horseradish has graced the Passover seder table since medieval times as one of the traditionally eaten bitter herbs, or maror, symbolizing the bitterness of the Israelites’ slavery in Egypt.